 Having an outdoor stairlift installed is an ideal way to allow you to use exposed staircases

 and stay independent for longer.

-At Rental Stairlifts, we can supply and install the ideal
+We can supply and install the ideal

 as indoor stair lifts - you sit in the seat, buckle the safety belt, press